dbb1292/dbb1292.github.io/_posts/2008-01-01-Expect-God-to-answer.md

 ---
 layout: post
 published: true
-title: "Do You Expect God to Answer Your Prayers?"?
+title: "Do You Expect God to Answer Your Prayers?"
 category: articles
 author: Daniel Baker
 ---